wiseman-s/mpesa-sms-analyzer/README.md

 ## How to Run

-1. Open mpesa sms analyzer.ipynb in your python desktop
+1. Open mpesa sms analyzer.ipynb in [Google Colab](https://colab.research.google.com/).
 2. Upload mpesa_demo.zip or individual CSV files as needed.
 3. Run the notebook cells to see analysis and visualizations.